Email FacebookTwitterMenu burgerClose thin

 Tools for Buying Real Estate

 • Whether you’re buying a second home or an investment property, a financial advisor could help you create a financial plan for your needs.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have free introductory calls with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • If you don’t know how much money you’ll need to buy a home, SmartAsset’s free calculator could help you figure out how much home you could afford.